 If you have your blog hosted on free platforms, your blog URL will look like “yourbusiness.Freewebsite.com” (rather than “yourbusiness.com”).

 Not so professional, isn’t it?

 First impression matters.
 And visitors make an impression about your blog and your business within just seconds.

 So, if you want to build a business and make money off your blog, investing in a self-hosted service like SiteGround is a must.
 Period.

 (4) You Can Monetize It

-Money, money, money!
-With self-hosting, you can turn your website into a real business and make profits from it.
-This means you can earn an income from your website by running ads, working with brands for paid sponsorships, earning affiliate incomes and selling your own products and services.
-This is something you cannot do if you are using free hosting platforms.
+For example, you can earn an income from your blog by running ads, working with brands for paid sponsorships, earning affiliate incomes and selling your own products and services.
+And this is something you cannot do if you are using free hosting platforms.

 Therefore, as you can see, actually these ‘free’ hosting platforms are NOT free at all!
 But rather, they are extremely expensive as they limit you in earning an income, keeping you from earning hundreds or even thousands of dollars every month.